Unidata/tds/docs/userguide/src/site/pages/thredds/TdmRef.md

 ## Running The TDM:

-* Upon server startup, if `-tds` was used, but `-cred` was not, you will be prompted for the password for the `tdm` user password.
+* Upon server startup, if `-tds` was used, but `-cred` was not, you will be prompted for the password for the `tdm` user password if sending triggers to non-localhost endpoints.
   This allows you to start up the TDM without putting the password into a startup script.
   Note that user `tdm` should be given only the role of `tdsTrigger`, which only gives rights to [trigger collection](#sending-triggers-to-the-tds) reloading.
 * The TDM will write index files into the data directories or index directories.